antoniopavao/RentX/README.md

 # List cars

 **RF**
-[] Should be able to list all available cars
+[x] Should be able to list all available cars
-[] Should be able to list all available cars filtered by category name [] Should be able to list all available cars filtered by brand [] Should be able to list all available cars filtered by cars names
+[x] Should be able to list all available cars filtered by category name [x] Should be able to list all available cars filtered by brand [x] Should be able to list all available cars filtered by cars names

 **RN**
-User do not need be logged to see all available cars
+[] User do not need be logged to see all available cars

 # Register a car specification

 **RF**
-[] Should be able to register a new car specification [] Should be able to list all specifications
+[] Should be able to register a new car specification
-[] Should be able to list all cars

 **RN**
-Only admin users can register a new specification
-[] Should not be able to register a new specification if the car does not exist [] Should not be able to register a specification if it already exists for the same car
+[] Only admin users can register a new specification [] Should not be able to register a new specification if the car does not exist [] Should not be able to register a specification if it already exists for the same car